davidmyersdev/octo/README.md

 ### Provide Feedback

 Your feedback is immensely important for building octo into an app that we all love.
-Consider [opening an issue](https://github.com/voraciousdev/octo/issues) if you discover any bugs or just want to chat about ideas!
+Consider [starting a discussion](https://github.com/voraciousdev/octo/discussions) if you have a question or just want to chat about ideas!

 ### Open a Pull Request